Marcelius Braxton

 @marceliusb.bsky.social

 "Mar" "Sell" Us".
-Director of Center for Social Change, Associate Teaching Prof (Africana Studies, Philosophy, etc.), and Doctoral Candidate in Education.
+Director of Center for Social Change, Associate Teaching Prof (Africana Studies, Philosophy, etc.), and ABD in Education Doctorate.
 Former Law School Dean of Students, K-12 DEI admin, and cultural center director. *Views are my own*

 Pinned posts